backdrop-contrib/video_filter/README.txt

 processing order list.
 Do this even if it's allready on top, just to make sure!

 If you're using the "Limit allowed HTML tags" filter, make sure to add <object>
-to the list of allowed tags.
+and <param> to the list of allowed tags.

 ========= Usage =========